apache/tapestry-5/buildSrc/README.md

 The `testng.xml` suite file for these modules should contain **only** integration `<test>` elements.

 Unit tests are handled by the `test` task via testng-engine by Jupiter and must not appear in `testng.xml`.

+The task **must** be named `testNG`: the convention gives every task with that name a permit on the `integrationTestMutex` build service, described below.
+A differently named task gets no permit and will race the others for the ports.

+#### Serializing integration tests

+Every Selenium suite binds the same ports, so no two may run at once.
+Rather than disabling parallel builds (not a simple flag on project-level), the convention registers an `IntegrationTestMutex` build service with `maxParallelUsages = 1` and declares it on each `testNG` task.
+Gradle then admits one integration test task at a time while compilation, asset generation and the unit test suites still run in parallel.

 ---